-- Permission to add role assignment to the storage account, which is present in the Microsoft.Authorization/role assignments/write permission.
-This permission exists in the owner role.
+- Permission to add role assignment to the storage account, which is present in Microsoft.Authorization/role assignments/write.
+This permission exists in the Owner role.

 Receive data into a SQL-based source:

-- Permission for the data share MSI to access the Azure SQL Database or Azure SQL Data Warehouse.
+Permission for the data share resource's managed identity to access the Azure SQL Database or Azure SQL Data Warehouse.
 This can be done through the following steps:

-- Set yourself as the Azure Active Directory Admin for the server.
+Set yourself as the Azure Active Directory Admin for the SQL server.

-- Use Query Editor (preview) to execute the following script to add the Data Share MSI as a db_owner.
+Use Query Editor (preview) to execute the following script to add the Data Share Managed Identity as a 'db_datareader, db_datawriter, db_ddladmin'.
 You must connect using Active Directory and not SQL Server authentication.

-Note that the <share_acc_name> is the name of your Data Share Account.
-If you have not created a Data Share account as yet, you can come back to this pre-requisite later.
+Note that the <share_acc_name> is the name of your Data Share resource.
+If you have not created a Data Share resource as yet, you can come back to this pre-requisite later.

 Sign in to the Azure portal